harrislapiroff/chromamine.com/src/posts/summer-tour-with-kingfisher-reflections.md

 A couple things took me by surprise:

 First, I hadn't really thought about how much the schedule of calling consecutive days meant using time wisely.
-If I decide to go out to socialize after a dance and got to bed late, if the next day was a big travel day, that could mean getting less sleep that night which either meant getting a nap in while on the road or performing the next night's gig underslept.
+If I decided to socialize after a dance and got to bed late, if the next day was a big travel day, that could mean getting less sleep that night which either meant getting a nap in while on the road or performing the next night's gig underslept.
 As it turned out, I still went out for afters when the opportunity presented itself, but I had to think about it!
 I imagine there's similar considerations when calling a weekend or week-long camp.

 ![Selfie of myself (long-haired mid-30s east asian man) and two friends at a table in a bar](/media/summer-tour-with-kingfisher-reflections/rochester.jpg)
 _Hanging out with some friends at a bar in Rochester NY after the dance_